DSpace-Labs/DSpace7RestTutorial/exercise2.md

 `api/discover/search/objects`

 ### 3b.
-Search for "research" and note the result count

-`api/discover/search/objects?query=research`
+Try again to access the items endpoint

+In exercise 1 you have verified that access to the items endpoint was forbidden to unauthorized user, now that you are loggedin as administrator what do you see?
+How many items are listed? how this number compare with the items exposed over the browse endpoints?

+`api/core/items`

+### 4. EPersons and Groups
+Explore other endpoints restricted to administrators

+#### 4a.
+View all EPersons
+Use the HAL Browser to view all people (epersons) known to the repository.

+`api/eperson/epersons`

+#### 4b.
+View a specific EPerson
+Use the HAL Browser to view the data for a specific user (eperson).

+`api/eperson/epersons/[uuid]`

+#### 4c.
+View all Groups
+Use the HAL Browser to view all user groups known to the repository.

+`api/eperson/groups`

+#### 4d.
+View a specific Group
+Use the HAL Browser to view the data for a specific user group.

+`api/eperson/groups/[uuid]`

-## 4. Next steps
+## 5. Next steps

 The HAL browser does not yet pass authentication status to requests that modify data, so this exercise will stop here.

 As the DSpace REST code evolves, more Create/Update/Delete functionality will become available through the HAL browser.

 Note: the exclamation point in the HAL Browser is the mechanism that will be used to invoke POST/DELETE/PUT operations.
+The question mark is used when the link declare parameter via templating, the ALPS support will add more granular control over that.

 {% include credentials.html %}